ladnik/RISC-V-Assembly-Introductory-Exercises/jumptables/README.md

 ## Details

 ### Input
-- See task 1
+- See task 1 and 2

 ### Output
-- No outputs
+- None